ryota-ka/markov-bot/README.md

   -e MARKOV_BOT_ACCESS_TOKEN=... \
   -e MARKOV_BOT_ACCESS_TOKEN_SECRET=... \
   ryotakameoka/markov-bot \
-  --tweets-csv=...
+  --tweet-js=...
 ```

 # Scheduled execution on [Heroku](https://heroku.com/)

-Note that `tweets.csv` must be hosted somewhere (with a public URL).
+Note that `tweet.js` must be hosted somewhere (with a public URL).
-Personally I have a repository for the CSV file and deploy it to [Netlify](https://www.netlify.com/).
+Personally I have a repository for the file and deploy it to [Netlify](https://www.netlify.com/).

-Instead, you can also build your own image extending [`docker.io/ryotakameoka/markov-bot`](https://hub.docker.com/r/ryotakameoka/markov-bot/) which contains your `tweets.csv` inside and push it to Heroku Container Registry.
+Instead, you can also build your own image extending [`docker.io/ryotakameoka/markov-bot`](https://hub.docker.com/r/ryotakameoka/markov-bot/) which contains your `tweet.js` inside and push it to Heroku Container Registry.

 ## Install the Heroku CLI